rotators/foperf/README.md

 How to use
 ----------

+Check example.fos in the repository.
+Below I explain step by step how to create your own:

 1. First define FOPERF_TESTCASE - a list of pointers to snippet functions:

    ```#define FOPERF_TESTCASE @test1, @test2```